huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 close connections depending on the level of available resources.
 Timeouts may be longer during periods of low activity and shorter during periods of high activity.
-Current work in this area may also assist DNS over TLS clients and servers in selecting useful timeout values [@?RFC7828] [@?I-D.ietf-dnsop-session-signal] [@TDNS].
+Current work in this area may also assist DNS/TLS clients and servers in selecting useful timeout values [@?RFC7828] [@?I-D.ietf-dnsop-session-signal] [@TDNS].

 TODO: Clarify what timers (idle timeouts, response timeouts) apply at the